troyat88/README-GENERATOR/README.md

-# README GEN
+# TROY
-by Troy Atkinson
+by TRoy

 ## Description
-fsgfgfdgfdgfd
+TRoy

 ## Table of contents
 [Installation](#Installation)